 Rhys Meirion Sings Dafydd Y Garreg Wen

-There are lots of online resources for anyone who would like to learn a little Welsh.
+Lots of online resources are available for anyone who would like to learn Welsh.
 Language lessons, Welsh and English lyrics for songs, and Welsh lyrics written phonetically are all available.
 Using English phonetics to describe Welsh sounds sometimes gives only an approximately correct result, but it's still helpful.

 The Treorchy Male Voice Choir Sings Myfanwy